There are many options and corresponding limits for using mobile devices for navigating while on a bicycle tour.

 We provide detailed step by step guides with screen images for a specific set of popular devices.
-In all cases, be sure to test the digital data on your device and apps well before you start your bicycle tour.
+In all cases, be sure to test the GPX data on your device and apps well before you start your bicycle tour.

 The devices we have quick guides for are:

 As we tested apps on the road, we realized there are many desirable features to aid in bicycle travel.
-Following is our recommended checklist to help measure how suitable each app is for bicycle touring with our digital data.
+Following is our recommended checklist to help measure how suitable each app is for bicycle touring with our GPX data.
 You do not necessarily need all of these items, but they should be considered:

 We review instructions in details for both iOS and Android apps as these are the two most readily available for us to test.
 Feel free to try other operating systems and apps.
 Post your feedback on our forum.